Alfresco/acs-packaging/docs/query-accelerator.md

   mimus 9.
 So for Postgres, which has a maximum table name length of 63 bytes, the maximum name and version length in the query set is 54 bytes.
 * Queries that include negations on aspects should not be accelerated.
-* Properties of type MLTEXT are NOT be supported.
-If any such properties are detected, a WARN message will be logged, the properties will be ignored and the corresponding denormalized table will be created without them.
+* Properties of type MLTEXT are NOT supported.
+If any such properties are detected, a WARN message will be logged, the properties will be ignored.
+The corresponding denormalized table will be created without them.
 * The denormalized table will have an alf_type column, holding the name of the content type.
+* When aspects are used, the denormalized table will contain only the nodes that have at least one of the aspect. it is for this reason that a query checking for the absence of an aspect will not use the query accelerator and will be performed by the standard engine.

 ### Updating and replacing query sets